mikethomashaber/blog/_posts/2017-10-12-Fixing tech problems under pressure.markdown

 ### How we build it
 How we build these systems has an effect on how we fix them when things go wrong.

 If there are three teams building your application, you'll probably get an application with three parts.
-You may design it this way, of you may get  whatever existed in the organisation.
+You may design it this way, of you may get a mirror of whatever your organisation structure is.
 This Conway's Law for your application (http://www.melconway.com/Home/Conways_Law.html).
-You can also use Ashby Law of Requisite Variety (http://requisitevariety.co.uk/what-is-requisite-variety/)  at either the design or problem fixing stage to see what's wrong.
+You can also use Ashby Law of Requisite Variety (http://requisitevariety.co.uk/what-is-requisite-variety/)  at either the design or problem fixing stage to see where issues are likely.
 However your silos break up, you'll all need to come together when something big goes wrong.